kartoza/sawps/docs/src/user/manual/help-contact.md

 1. **Name**: Users are required to enter their name in this field.
 It is where they should input their full name or a name by which they want to be addressed.

 2. **Email**: This field is for users to provide their email address.
-The platform needs to have a way to reach out to users, so this is a required field.
+It is important for the platform needs to have a way to reach out to users, so this is a required field.

 3. **Subject**: Users can specify the subject or topic of their message in this field.
 It helps categorise and route messages appropriately.